insin/newforms/docs/validation.rst

 web service, database or filesystem.
 In JavaScript, these tend to be asynchronous operations.

-You can let newforms know that a custom field -- or cross-field -- validation method will be async by defining it with a single parameter in its function signature.
+You can let newforms know that a custom field -- or cross-field ``clean()`` -- validation method will be async by defining it with a single parameter in its function signature.
 It doesn't matter what this is called, but it's conventionally called ``callback`` or ``cb``:

 .. code-block:: javascript